 Any person in a trade or business who receives more than \$10,000 cash in a single transaction (or in related transactions) must file Form 8300 with the Internal Revenue Service within 15 days after receiving the cash, and be sure to keep a copy of the form for at least five years from the date of filing.
 Related transactions are any transaction between a buyer (or an agent of the buyer) and a seller that occur within a 24-hour period.
 You must treat these transactions as one transaction and report the payments on Form 8300.
 In addition, if the transactions occur more than 24 hours apart and you know, or have reason to know, that each one is in a series of connected transactions, this also must be reported on Form 8300.
 The \$10,000 "cash" is not limited to currency alone.
-The term cash also includes certain cashier's checks, bank drafts, traveler's checks and money orders that you receive in your trade or business.
-Cash does not include a check drawn on an individual's personal account.
-Additionally, you must provide a statement to each person that was named on Form 8300 on or before January 31 of the following year in which the cash was received.
-There is a minimum penalty of up to \$25,000 for the willful failure to file Form 8300.
+The term cash also includes the following items: